ChrisDeFreitas/guitarjoe/README.md

 ## ToDo
-- About Dlg, make headings standout as they get lost in a sea of text; improve readability
+- display useful messages to user with a SnackBar component or create something useful
+- is this a bug: when a string or fret is filtered, selected notes are not removed, but cannot be seen; this may confuse users; however, should it stay this way until user de-selects the notes?
-- refactor: disambiguate chord (object) vs chordName (string)
+- guitar_lib refactor: disambiguate chord (object) vs chordName (string)
-- implement regression testing with Selenium
+- implement regression testing with Cypress.io
+- Linux version of FireFox: string filter controls don't align to the strings
 - change layout of FretButton's controls to position:absolute to prevent them from jumping up and down
 - allow the first created Fretboard control to be deleted.
 Currently, only its children may be deleted.
 - fix ./public/favicon.svg colors: image appears dim on white backgrounds
 - browser bug: zooming out causes random frets and strings to disappear (assume due to x/y location; test by adjusting)
-- refactor FretPnl.render(): simplify, optimize
 - add backup feature:
 -- allow multiple backups by user assigning backup name
 -- default backup name = 'Auto', will restore on startup; others must be manually loaded by user